 Siri flushed.
 “No, not that.
 I mean with my time.
 What are my duties?
 What is expected of me?”

-“To provide an heir, Vessel,” Bluefingers said.
+“To provide an heir.”

 “Beyond that.”

 Bluefingers frowned.
 “I. . .well, to be honest, Vessel, I really don’t know.
 I must say, your marriage has certainly caused a level of. . .disruption in the Court of Gods.”